Everything You Need to Know About Rakhi 2018 (FAQ)

 Q. Why is Rakhi celebrated?

-A) Rakhi is a festival that marks the celebration of the sacred bond between a brother and a sister.
-It celebrates their unconditional love.
+A. The eternal love between a brother and a sister is the essence of this festival.
+The bond between a brother and a sister is priceless.
+Siblings are your best friends by birth, they are one of your first human personal diaries and your best advisor in the hour of need.
 Known as 'Raksha Bandhan', the word 'Raksha' means protection and the word 'Bandhan' stands for bond.
 On this occasion, a sister ties a rakhi on her brother's wrist.
 This Rakhi is a sacred thread and it signifies her wishes for his prosperity and happiness.
-The brother, in turn, takes a vow to protect his sister for her whole life and gives a loving present to her too.
-All in all, the festival of Rakhi symbolises the unconditional love between a brother and a sister and their duties towards each other.

 Q. What is the legend of Indra Deva associated with the festival Rakhi?